kanishkegb/kanishkegb.github.io/index.md

 I am a current PhD candidate at the [Flight Dynamics and Control Lab](http://www2.seas.gwu.edu/~tylee/), at the George Washington University, expecting to graduate soon.

-I have received my master's degree at GWU, in Mechanical and Aerospace Engineering, and completed my bachelor's degree from the University of Peradeniya, Sri Lanka in Mechanical Engineering.
+I received my master's degree at the George Washington University in Mechanical and Aerospace Engineering, specializing in robotics and control, before starting the PhD program.
+I completed my bachelor's degree in Mechanical Engineering from the University of Peradeniya, Sri Lanka.

 ## Contents
 * [Projects](#projects)